dnmfarrell/Perl6-One-Liners/README.md

 DATA TRANSFORMATION WITH PIPES
 ------------------------------

-Perl 6 progams integrate straight into the command line.
+Perl 6 programs integrate straight into the command line.
 You can pipe data in-to and out-of a one liner by using the pipe `|` character.
 For piping data in, Perl 6 automatically sets STDIN to `$*IN`.
 Just like with files, data piped in can be looped through using `-n` and is also available in `lines`.
 To pipe data out of a one liner just use `print` or `say`.

 JSON-encode a list of all files in the current directory